Blue skate: Threatened status

-Because the common skate is long-lived and slow to mature, it may be slow to repopulate, but experience with the related barndoor skate (D. laevis) of the northwest Atlantic indicates that a population recovery may be possible in a relatively short time.
-The common skate is strictly protected within the EU, making it illegal for commercial fishers to actively fish for it or keep it if accidentally landed.
+Because the blue skate is long-lived and slow to mature, it may be slow to repopulate, but experience with the related barndoor skate (D. laevis) of the northwest Atlantic indicates that a population recovery may be possible in a relatively short time.
+The blue skate is strictly protected within the EU, making it illegal for commercial fishers to actively fish for it or keep it if accidentally landed.
 Like other elasmobranchs, it is believed to have a good chance of surviving if released after being caught.